 The L.A.
 Times ran an interesting story last weekend about how often LAPD takes out civilians in chases under even good conditions.
 In Austin there’s been a particular racial dynamic as well.
-In the last three years there have been three high-profile instances of police pursuits of African-American men for non-violent offenses that, as much due to the chases themselves as the behavior of the suspects, led to deaths: Ahmede Bradley, in 2012, chased down and killed in a struggle by white Officer Eric Copeland after Copeland attempted to arrest Bradley for “loud music” and marijuana use (see prior posting “They Shoot Niggers, Don’t They?” on this blog); white Detective Charles Kleinert’s pursuit and “accidental” shooting (point blank and, lest we forget, from behind) of Larry Jackson Jr. a year later; and Owens.
+In the last three years there have been three high-profile instances of police pursuits of African-American men for non-violent offenses that, as much due to the chases themselves as the behavior of the suspects, led to deaths: Ahmede Bradley, in 2012, hunted down and killed in a struggle by white Officer Eric Copeland after Copeland attempted to arrest Bradley for “loud music” and marijuana use (see prior posting “They Shoot Niggers, Don’t They?” on this blog); white Detective Charles Kleinert’s pursuit and “accidental” shooting (point blank and, lest we forget, from behind) of Larry Jackson Jr. a year later; and Owens.
 After much soul-searching on the part of the district attorney and grand jury, Kleinert was charged with manslaughter, a case he now has a good chance to beat on a technicality in federal court.
-The Austin chases fit nicely into a pattern of inappropriate pursuits of black men for non-violent offenses across the country.
+These chases in the city fit nicely into a pattern of inappropriate pursuits of black men for non-violent offenses across the country.
 If Owens was trying to escape, we have learned post-Ferguson, he may have had a reason.
 “Accelerating into a crowd” and “accelerating away from the police” are not the same thing, although the district attorney will say they are.
-One is murder, while the other may represent self-preservation for black men.
+One is murder while the other may mean self-preservation for black men.

 The case for possible police bad judgment just got a boost from, of all people, Chief Art Acevedo, who has been moving recently to tighten controls in his department.
 Yesterday the chief suspended for 90 days (together with enough extra conditions to make a continuing police career unlikely when/if the officer finishes his suspension) Eric Copeland, of the Ahmede Bradley killing.
-A year after killing Bradley, Copeland and another officer were found liable in a civil case involving inappropriate conduct with another minority suspect.
+A year after shooting Bradley, Copeland and another officer were found liable in a civil case involving inappropriate conduct with another minority suspect.
 In the most recent case, just disciplined by the chief, Copeland lied, Tasered a suspect while kneeling on him, and then Tasered again, all after starting an argument with the cuffed (minority) prisoner and without allowing the suspect time to actually comply with any commands.
 That’s a mouthful—a mouthful that, one might argue, should be pronounced “You're fired.”
 In any case, with yesterday’s decision Copeland officially received “Rogue Cop” status (although many African-Americans had already come to that conclusion after the Bradley killing, which was viewed as unnecessary because the chase was unnecessary) to go along with Kleinert who would have had the same dubious honor if he hadn’t resigned.
 The political dynamic of policing in the city is actually changing for the better, if slowly.
-The Austin Police Association, once the most powerful lobby in town next to real estate interests, is in decline because of recent revelations of what cop behavior towards minorities is really like—and because as the city has grown, power has simply become more diffused, the upside, if you will, of uncontrolled growth.
+The Austin Police Association, once the most powerful lobby in town next to real estate interests, is in decline because of recent revelations of what cop behavior towards minorities is really like—and because as the city has grown.
+Power has simply become more diffused, the upside, if you will, of uncontrolled growth.
 Chief Acevedo may also have finally come into his own.
-He no longer seems on the defensive dealing with his own officers and the police union.
+He no longer seems on the defensive dealing with his own officers and the union.